Skip to main content

 Douglas County, MinnesotaOligotrophic

-Ida Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Ida Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 The lake's 106 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 At 4,445 acres, Ida Lake is one of the larger lakes in Douglas County, with 22.6 miles of shoreline supporting multiple distinct use patterns.
 Within Douglas County's 51 graded waters, Ida Lake sits at rank 4, near the top of the local distribution.